Can Dogs Eat Sour Cream? Is Sour Cream Safe for Dogs?

 High in Fat

 While the overall calories are a major concern, they’re not the only nutritional concern.
 The other problem is that most of those calories are from fat!
-Worse, most of the fat calories are coming from saturated fat.

-Compounding the issue is what’s missing.
-There’s almost no protein in sour cream.
+Compounding the issue is what’s missing: There’s almost no protein in sour cream.
 So, you’re pretty much just feeding your dog a big helping of pure fat.
 Even peanut butter has protein to help make it a more beneficial snack.

 Alternatives to Sour Cream for Dogs